Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 A postfix increment has to copy the iterator, and a KV iterator owns a host-side handle.
 The sweep is mechanical — `it++` → `++it`, `it--` → `--it` — and the compiler finds every one.

+Two behaviours that a port depends on match upstream, and are worth knowing were checked rather than
+assumed:

+- **A duplicate primary key aborts.** `emplace` rejects a key that already exists, as `db_store_i64` did on Antelope, so a contract that relied on that failure keeps failing loudly instead of silently overwriting the row.
+- **`lower_bound` / `upper_bound` accept the primary key type**, not only `uint64_t`, so a table
+  keyed on `name` compiles as it does upstream.

 Secondary key types carried over: `uint64_t`, `uint128_t`, `double`, `long double`, and `checksum256`.
 Iteration order is `memcmp` order over a big-endian encoding, so the fixed-width